inkognitro/react-redux-saga-boilerplate/docs/architecture.md

 # Architecture
 The codebase is divided in three layers.
 1. `ui` - In this layer all react or other ui components live in
 2. `domain` - This is the source of truth layer: it holds your business logic, manages your app state, async action logic and side effects.
 Try to put in the most stuff in this layer to reuse it later.
-Never couple specific implementations (e.g. browser cookies or browser history) in this layer.
-3. `infrastructure` - This is the layer where non ui but too specific implementations live in: e.g. local or session storage for browser environments.
+3. `infrastructure` - This is the layer where non ui but too specific implementations live in: e.g. local or session storage functionality for browser environments.

 With this separation of concerns it is possible to reuse domain logic and to create encapsulated tests.
 Domain logic could - for instance - be reused in native mobile app components.